cdelgehier/oio-docs/doc/source/arch-design/services.rst

 - Stateful
 - CPU and network intensive
 - Must be deployed on at least 3 different servers
-- Recommanded to be deployed on high performance storage like SSD or NVMe
+- Recommended to be deployed on high performance storage like SSD or NVMe

 **META2**

-The meta2 directory stores for each container the content list and for each content their chunks adresses.
+The meta2 directory stores for each container the content list and for each content their chunks addresses.

 Key characteristics :

 - Stateful
 - CPU, IO and network intensive
 - Must be deployed on at least 3 different servers
-- Recommanded to be deployed on high performance storage like SSD or NVMe
+- Recommended to be deployed on high performance storage like SSD or NVMe

 **Zookeeper**